jblayter/SDM-Playbook/strategy/stakeholder-communication-strategy.md

 - **Operations Teams:** DevOps, Security, Compliance
 - **External Partners:** Vendors, consultants, customers

+### Stakeholder Emotional Mapping
+For each stakeholder, understand:
+- **Primary Concerns:** What keeps them awake at night?
+- **Success Metrics:** How do they measure success?
+- **Communication Style:** Direct vs. diplomatic, data-driven vs. story-driven
+- **Stress Triggers:** What creates anxiety or pressure for them?
+- **Motivation Drivers:** What energizes and inspires them?
+- **Preferred Timing:** When are they most receptive to different types of communication?

 ## 2. Communication Templates by Stakeholder

 ### Product Managers
 **Frequency:** Weekly during planning, bi-weekly during execution
 **Format:** Collaborative documents, shared dashboards, regular syncs
-**Key Messages:** Technical feasibility, trade-offs, dependencies, team capacity
+**Key Messages:** Technical feasibility, trade-offs, dependencies, team capacity **Emotional Intelligence Approach:**
+- **Acknowledge their pressure** to deliver customer value and meet business goals
+- **Show empathy** for the complexity of balancing multiple priorities
+- **Build partnership** by framing engineering needs as enablers, not obstacles
+- **Create psychological safety** for honest conversations about constraints

 **Template:**
 ```